zachhardesty7/tamper-monkey-scripts-collection/README.md

     * Display pre-tax income based on clocked hours, must update with pay rate, defaults to $16 / hour ![][harvest-img]
 * [Soundcloud][soundcloud]
     * Add seemless download button that uses an external service for any track ![][soundcloud-img]
+* [Google Docs][gdocs]
+    * Add a status bar at the bottom of the page to track word count and settings inside of the script to control excluding quotes, parenthesis, brackets, etc from count ![docs-img]

 _For more information on Tampermonkey itself, please refer to their [website][tampermonkey-website]._